 The best way to prevent damage is to retract the motorized awning into the protective housing when you are not using it.
 While the canvas roof is stored in the aluminum hood, it is protected against damaging elements like the wind.

 Although it may seem daunting, troubleshooting awning issues is quite simple.
 By checking all of the components and referring to the owner’s manual, most problems can easily be identified and fixed.
 If you are still experiencing difficulties after trying these steps, please don’t hesitate to contact our team for assistance.
-We are here to help you get your Sun Protection products up and running smoothly so you can enjoy them for years to come!
+We are here to help you get your SPF Screens & Awnings products up and running smoothly so you can enjoy them for years to come!